 Patrick Engineering of Birmingham.

-This was a strengthened bicycle fitted with a 105cc two-stroke engine.
+Hubert Henry Patrick built the prototype in 1915, but war intervened and it did not enter production until October 1919.
+It had a strengthened bicycle fitted with a 105cc two-stroke engine.
 The unit was sold separately, to be fitted to any gents' or ladies' bicycle.
 It fitted above the rear wheel which it drove by chain.

 Motorped was a motorcycle produced from 1919 to 1922 by Patrick Engineering of Birmingham.